madebyuppercut/UCJSON/README.md

 # UCJSON

----

 UCJSON is a generic JSON serialization library for use in iOS and macOS apps, employing a clean and flexible API.

 ## Installation
-Simply download this repository and copy UCJSON.h & UCJSON.m into your project.
+Simply download this repository and copy _UCJSON.h_ & _UCJSON.m_ into your project.

 ## Usage
-Adopt the `UCJSONSerializable` protocol for objects that you will be serializing/deserializing (no subclassing required).
+Adopt the `UCJSONSerializable` protocol for objects that you will be serializing/deserializing (no subclassing required!).
 ```
 @interface SerializableClass : NSObject<UCJSONSerializable>
 @property (nonatomic, strong) NSString *aString;